one3qualsone/elastic-finance/frontend/src/app/learn/beginner/bond-valuation-yield/bond-valuation-yield.md

 ## Calculating Yield to Maturity

-Let's analyze a bond with 15 years remaining until maturity and a 5% coupon rate, examining three different purchase prices:
+Let's analyse a bond with 15 years remaining until maturity and a 5% coupon rate, examining three different purchase prices:

 **Scenario 1: Bond priced at premium ($1,200)**
 - Coupon payments (compounded): $1,098